-On-line Quizzes
+In-class and On-line Quizzes

-The On-line Quizzes will assess students' knowledge and understanding of the Physics science concepts covered in the course and the ability to apply that understanding to the solution of practical problems.
+The in-class and on-line Quizzes will assess students' knowledge and understanding of the Physics science concepts covered in the course and the ability to apply that understanding to the solution of practical problems.
+Each of the quizzes carries 2% of the total course mark.

-Mid-trimester exam
+Mid-trimester Exam